Jarvis-Yu/Dottore-Genius-Invokation-TCG-Simulator/README.md

   - [x] Partially implement the pipeline for status handling
   - [x] Allow players to normal attack
   - [x] Allow players to use some cards
-  - [ ] Implement player action validity checker
-  - [ ] Implement player action choices provider
   - [ ] Implement elemental reaction
   - [ ] Allow players to cast skills (easy task once all other parts are done)
   - [ ] Allow players to cast elemental burst (same as above)
+  - [x] Allow players to use some cards
   - [ ] Allow players to use all cards
   - [x] Can proceed to next phase
-- [ ] Implement game phase of End Phase (summons and some support card or statuses take action)
+- [x] Implement game phase of End Phase (summons and some support card or statuses take action)
   - [x] Can pull cards by the end
   - [x] Can proceed to next phase
 - [x] Implement CLI for better debugging experience